mattdiamond/Recorderjs/README.md

 ---------
 ### Gotchas
 - To be able to read the mic stream, the page must be served over https.
 Use ngrok for local development with https.
 - All browsers require that `rec.start()` to be called from a user initiated event.
-Otherwise the mic stream will be empty with no logged errors
+In iOS and macOS Safari, the mic stream will be empty with no logged errors.
+In Chrome and Firefox the audioContext could be suspended.
 - macOS and iOS Safari native opus playback is not yet supported